twelvesec/passcat/README.md

 **Passwords Recovery Tool**

-PassCat is an open source Windows native C++ application capable of retrieving the passwords stored locally on a computer.
+PassCat is an open source Windows native C/C++ application capable of retrieving the passwords stored locally on a computer.

 *For a full list of our tools, please visit our website https://www.twelvesec.com/*